japila-books/apache-spark-internals/docs/CompressionCodec.md

   codecName: String): CompressionCodec
 ----

-createCodec creates an instance of the compression codec by the given name (using a constructor that accepts a xref:ROOT:SparkConf.adoc[SparkConf]).
+createCodec creates an instance of the compression codec by the given name (using a constructor that accepts a ROOT:SparkConf.md[SparkConf]).

 createCodec uses <<getCodecName, getCodecName>> utility to find the codec name unless specified explicitly.